 The Phillips Collection and the University of Maryland postdoctoral fellow works with The Phillips’s exceptional collection of modern and contemporary art and the University of Maryland’s leadership programs in art-historical scholarship, socio-cultural aspects of art and representations, interdisciplinary experimentation, and visual technologies.

 The University of Maryland–Phillips Collection Fellowship in Modern and Contemporary Art History will support research and teaching on topics in American, European, or non-western art of all media from 1780 to the present.
 We are especially interested in applicants whose research and teaching demonstrate a clear commitment to antiracism and racial justice.

 During the academic year, there is an aspiration that the selected fellow be in residence in Washington, DC, at the University of Maryland Center for Art and Knowledge at The Phillips Collection.
 However, the circumstances of the Covid-19 pandemic may not permit a residency and the selected fellow may work at a distance.
 Each fellow is expected to teach one undergraduate or graduate course at the Center or at the University of Maryland campus (or online if the pandemic continues), to present at least one public lecture, and to participate in other programs and discussions with scholars, critics, museum staff, and students at the museum and the university.

-The appointments will carry the appropriate departmental affiliations with the University of Maryland and with The Phillips Collection.
-Fellows will receive a stipend of $ 52,000 plus standard UMD benefits, as well as various university and museum privileges, including access to libraries, equipment, support staff, curators, students and faculty
+The appointments carry the appropriate departmental affiliations with the University of Maryland and with The Phillips Collection.
+Fellows will receive a stipend of $52,000 plus standard UMD benefits, as well as various university and museum privileges, including access to libraries, equipment, support staff, curators, students and faculty

 The fellowship program is open to untenured scholars who have received their PhDs within the past five years.
 Applicants must have successfully defended the dissertation and received the doctoral degree by June 2021.